jericop/pr-compliance-app/README.md

 * [test2doc](https://pkg.go.dev/github.com/s-mang/test2doc) is used to generate an [API Blueprint](https://github.com/apiaryio/api-blueprint/blob/master/API%20Blueprint%20Specification.md) document from unit tests.
 	* I learned about this project on the gotime fm podcast [here](https://changelog.com/gotime/5).
 	* This dependency is only used in test code.
+	* The API Blueprint document gets created and updated in the `api` folder.

 # Tests